da0ez/Rancher-Action/README.md

     steps:
       - name: Rancher Action
         uses: colbyhill21/Rancher-Action@1.1
         with:
           args: '"get pods"'
           token: ${{ secrets.RANCHER_TOKEN }}
           context: ${{ secrets.RANCHER_CONTEXT }}
           url: ${{ secrets.RANCHER_URL }}
 ```

 ## Inputs

 - `token`: Rancher Token for logging in.
-- `context`: Context of the project to access.
-(AKA Project ID)
+- `clusterid`: Cluseter ID to access.
 - `url`: URL of the Rancher instance.
-- `args`: Command you want to run.

 ## License
 Scripts and documentation in this project are released under the MIT license.